sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 Sigma enables collaboration; it’s about solving problems with team members of various skills.
 Just like in a game, teams expect to be able to work together, in real time, on live data.

-As a development team building Sigma assets to embed in your platform you are able to freely build using any sigma feature, and without having to manually create elements with code.
+As a development team building Sigma assets to embed in your platform you are able to freely build using any Sigma feature, and without having to manually create elements with code.
 This full feature parity and the lack of necessary coding makes Sigma the fastest, most flexible and powerful embedding tool in the market.

  ### Sigma Target Audience
 Sigma’s target audience includes data analysts, business users, decision-makers, and anyone who needs to work with data, providing intuitive and powerful tools to explore, analyze, and visualize information without requiring deep technical expertise.